HIKING Adventures in British Columbia and Yukon

 Q: How much weight will I have to carry?

 This is usually the first question on most people’s mind.
 And, it is difficult to give a blanket response, as many variables come into play.
 The number of days, where you are hiking, how many are in the group, what personal gear you bring, will all affect the weight you carry.
-As the guides carry most of the gear, you will have approximately 30-40 lbs (14-20 kg] to carry.
+As the guides carry most of the gear, you will have approximately 30-40 lbs (14-20 kg] to carry on Wilderness Adventures.

 Q: Do I share in carrying the group equipment?